Blind dogs or dogs visually impaired can still lead

 Candy scented durable synthetic rubber for medium chewers

-Great for mental stimulation & entertaining for dogs
+Great treat toys for mental stimulation & entertaining your dog

 A ball that talks & makes animal sounds

 Knowledge Share...
 If you found this page on Blind Dogs helpful and informative, please share it with your dog-loving friends by clicking on one of the share links (like facebook, twitter, and google +1) located at the top right or bottom of this page.

 Go from Blind Dogs to About the Miniature Schnauzer on Schnauzers Rule